okta/terraform-provider-oktapam/docs/resources/security_policy.md

 - `session_recording` (Boolean) Whether to record sessions made through a Gateway.
 - `traffic_forwarding` (Boolean) Whether to forward traffic through a Gateway.

+<a id="nestedblock--rule--conditions--mfa"></a>
+### Nested Schema for `rule.conditions.mfa`

+Required:

+- `acr_values` (String) The authentication context class reference value used to defines a specific set of assurance level requirements that the protected resource requires.
+- `reauth_frequency_in_seconds` (Number) The number of seconds a successful MFA is valid for before requiring another MFA to access the resource again.